kio-hack4good/web/README.md

 Our team aims to tackle the issues of social inclusion and social stigma towards PwDs.
 As noted by NCSS’s report on PwDs:

 > In holistically improving the areas outlined in the WHOQOL-BREF, addressing social inclusion when designing initiatives can achieve the greatest effect.
-The aspects to focus on include eliminating barriers to understanding, communicating and getting along with others, and increasing social participation
+The aspects to focus on include eliminating barriers to understanding, communicating and getting along with others, and increasing social participation.

 As such, our team designed Kio.